Porges/ways-to-play/src/articles/cards/japan/hanafuda/art/art.md

 [^fn2]: In some sources this is given in its translated form as the “Oriental Printing Company”.

-In 1904, the Japanese government nationalized{%fn%}<span class="noun"
-lang="ja-Latn">Kichibei</span> was compensated massively for being pushed out of the industry and later founded a bank, among many other enterprises.[@JapanInTheTaishoEra p.
-632]{%endfn%} the manufacture of all tobacco products, and the <span class="noun" lang="ja-Latn">Tōyō</span> Printing subsidiary was taken over by British-American Tobacco.[@TarHeel p.
+In 1904, the Japanese government nationalized[^nationalized] the manufacture of all tobacco products, and the <span class="noun" lang="ja-Latn">Tōyō</span> Printing subsidiary was taken over by British-American Tobacco.[@TarHeel p.
 362]

+[^nationalized]: <span class="noun" lang="ja-Latn">Kichibei</span> was compensated massively for being pushed out of the industry and later founded a bank, among many other enterprises.[@JapanInTheTaishoEra p.
+632]

 > [!figure]
 >